luffyheng/lifeos/README.md

 ## What works immediately

-Open the app without configuration to use **demo mode**.
-Chat, goals, memory chips, trend cards, navigation, responsive layout, and offline caching all work locally.
-Demo data is kept only in the current browser.
+- Cloud-synced conversations and long-term memory across desktop, mobile, and the installed PWA.
+- Chat-first health logging: mention sleep, exercise, energy, or mood naturally and the agent updates the health trend.
+- Voice transcription through the server-side Edge Function; audio is never sent directly to OpenAI with a browser API key.
+- Desktop keyboard behavior: Enter sends and Shift+Enter inserts a new line.
+- Conversation deletion, light/dark mode, automatic life-area tagging, goals, weekly reviews, and current Malaysia time context.

-After Supabase is configured, AI calls go through a Supabase Edge Function. `OPENAI_API_KEY` is never included in browser code.
+AI calls go through a Supabase Edge Function. `OPENAI_API_KEY` is never included in browser code.

 ## Local preview